100% Satisfaction Guarantee

-An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2014
+An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2016

 The Wolfe family name is thought to be of Norman origins.
 It comes from an early member of the family who was a person who bore some fancied resemblance to the wolf,

 Endless spelling variations are a prevailing characteristic of Norman surnames.
 Old and Middle English lacked any definite spelling rules, and the introduction of Norman French added an unfamiliar ingredient to the English linguistic stew.
 French and Latin, the languages of the court, also influenced spellings.
 Finally, Medieval scribes generally spelled words according to how they sounded, so one person was often referred to by different spellings in different documents.
 The name has been spelled Wolfe, Wolf, Woolf, Woolfe, Wolff, de Wolfe and many more.

 This web page shows only a small excerpt of our Wolfe research.
 Another 201 words (14 lines of text) covering the year 1202 is included under the topic Early Wolfe History in all our PDF Extended History products

 More information is included under the topic Early Wolfe Notables in all our PDF Extended History products

 Some of the Wolfe family moved to Ireland